slackapi/node-slack-sdk/docs/_packages/events_api.md

 If you're having difficulty understanding why a certain request received a certain response, you can try debugging your program.
 A common cause is a request signature verification failing, sometimes because the wrong secret was used.
-The following example should how you might figure this out using debugging.
+The following example shows how you might figure this out using debugging.

 Start your program with the `DEBUG` environment variable set to `@slack/events-api:*`.
 This should only be used for development/debugging purposes, and should not be turned on in production.
 This tells the adapter to write messages